stefanes/cloudflared/README.md

 # 1. Setup your domain

-Setup your own domain name (e.g. example.com) and use the Clodflare nameservers.
-If you do not have one, you can get one for free at [Freenom](https://www.freenom.com/en/index.html?lang=en) following e.g. [this article](https://www.linkedin.com/pulse/what-do-domain-name-how-get-one-free-tobias-brenner?trk=public_post-content_share-article).
+Setup your own domain name (e.g. `example.com`) to use the Clodflare nameservers, if you do aready not have one, you can get cheap domains from [Porkbun](https://porkbun.com).

+[Add your domain](https://developers.cloudflare.com/fundamentals/setup/account-setup/add-site/#1--add-site-in-cloudflare) to Cloudflare and [update the nameservers](https://kb.porkbun.com/article/22-how-to-change-nameservers) to the ones you received from Cloudflare.

 # 2. Download cloudflared